 - must be the conservation easement “Holder” as defined by Virginia Code § 10.1-1009 et seq.
 Opens a New Window.

 - must apply to the Conservation Easement Assistance Program on behalf of the landowners (individual landowners cannot submit applications).

 - may be located anywhere (the land must be located in Loudoun County).

 - Completed application form.

-- Quotes for qualifying services: appraisal, attorney, processing and document fees, and stewardship*
+- Itemization for qualifying expenses such as: appraisal, attorney fees, processing and document fees, and stewardship costs*

 *Submit copies through the application or by email.

 A total of $150,000 in funding will be available annually and distributed to qualified applicants on a first-come, first-served basis.

-If selected, a Memorandum of Understanding (MOU) will be issued between the land trust and the county.
-A grant is not approved until the applicant receives an MOU signed by the County Administrator or his designee.
-The applicant and property owner must remain in compliance with all eligibility requirements at the time the MOU is executed.
+If selected and approved, a Memorandum of Understanding (MOU) will be issued between the land trust and Loudoun County.
+Funding is not approved until an executed MOU is signed by the Loudoun County Administrator, or his/her designee.
+The land trust and property owner must remain in compliance with all assistance program eligibility requirements at the time the MOU is executed.
 Per the terms of the MOU, when the easement is finalized, the land trust will provide to Loudoun County: